SpaceXpanse/SpeXID/doc/auth.md

 5. The authentication message must be [constructed](#auth-message) from the username, application name and password data.
-6. The `signature` given in the password must be a valid signature for the constructed authentication message according to Xaya Core's `verifymessage`.
+6. The `signature` given in the password must be a valid signature for the constructed authentication message according to SpaceXpanse Core's `verifymessage`.
 7. The ECDSA public key
    [recovered from the signature](https://bitcoin.stackexchange.com/questions/60972/recovering-ecdsa-public-key-from-the-signature)